panda-re/panda_studio/README.md

 ## Deploying PANDA Studio

 If you wish to deploy PANDA Studio, refer to the [deployment guide](./docs/DEPLOYMENT.md).
-If you wish to test and develop PANDA Studio, continue.
+If you wish to test and develop PANDA Studio, continue here.

 ## PANDA Studio Backend